baaivision/EVA/clip/benchmark.md

 - Retrieval tasks seem benefit more from the training dataset size (LAION-2B used by Open CLIP), while we only leverage LAION-400M for EVA-CLIP training.

 Nevertheless, it is hard to make a head-to-head comparison between different CLIP models.
 In the future, we will further scale up the language encoder & training data to improve the retrieval performance.

+- **Updates (Feb, 2023)**: We are training an improved version of EVA-CLIP+ (WIP), now achieving ~79.5 zero-shot top-1 accuracy on IN-1K, and outperforming the prev. best CLIP by ~0.5\% in zero-shot retrieval.
+We will update the details soon and release all suites of EVA-CLIP+ in the future.
+Please stay tuned.